madjaeg/inventory_tracking_system/README.md

 -Will prompt the user for a name, so that the deletion can be recorded in Change Log properly.<br/>

 change-log.php<br/>
 -Seperate MySQL database table that lists all changes that have been made to the inventory list.
-Tracks names, item names, number in stock, amount changes, updated number in stock, events, and date/time.<br/>
+Tracks names, item names, number in stock, amount changes, updated number in stock, events (what an item was requested/restocked for), and date/time.<br/>
--Is paginated; shows 20 entires per page.
+-Is paginated; shows 20 entries per page.
 This can be altered in change-log.php on line 17.<br/>